 What we often see in new businesses is that a number of individuals believe their venture is so appealing that the market will beg for it, and money will start to generate instantly.
 Most of them do not understand their product or services, especially in the early stages.

-Many start-up individuals do not possess the skills what is needed for the business, and there is a lack of concentration in valuing their skills and business background besides their professional experience.
+Many start-up individuals do not possess the skills what is needed for the business and which start-up is right, and there is a lack of concentration in valuing their skills and business background besides their professional experience.

 If you lack any skill or ability need for the business, be sure that you identify those needs in the early stages of start-up and study hard to learn all those skills.
 Theoretical knowledge can give you an upper hand against the competitors and can prevent the company from crashing.